Trials

 Memberful offers two types of trials — free and paid.
 Free trials allow someone to try your membership program for free for a limited time (e.g. 30 days free).
 Paid trials are similar, but the member does have to pay a price to start the trial, usually a much lower price (e.g. $1 for 30 days).

 With free trials, you can choose whether to require a credit card or not.
 If you don’t require a credit card, the member will be reminded to add a card one week before the trial ends.
-If you do require a credit card, we won’t need to get them to enter a credit card during the trial, they’ll be reminded that their trial is coming to an end and they will be charged.
+If you do require a credit card, we won’t need to get them to enter a credit card during the trial.
+Instead, they’ll be reminded that their trial is coming to an end and they will be charged.
 Learn how to customize these email notifications.

 The trials metric shows you valuable data you can use to ensure that your trials are converting as many trial members as possible into paying members.